The War Must Go On! Pax Americana…

 Reject the hawks, embrace the doves…

-Meanwhile, as the war grinds on, its toll mounting with each passing day, you cannot help but be reminded by the haunting words of Tupac Shakur: “They got money for war, but can’t feed the poor.”
+Meanwhile, as the war grinds on, its toll mounting with each passing day, you cannot help but be reminded of the haunting words of Tupac Shakur: “They got money for war, but can’t feed the poor.”
 For in the twisted calculus of militarism, the suffering of the downtrodden is deemed an acceptable cost – a mere line item in the grand ledger of empire.

 However, no matter the cost, one question remains – where are the Doves, where is the diplomatic mission for peace?

-Independent Journalism Needs You
+Support Independent Journalism Today

 Our unwavering dedication is to provide you with unbiased news, diverse perspectives, and insightful opinions.
 We're on a mission to ensure that those in positions of power are held accountable for their actions, but we can't do it alone.
 Labour Heartlands is primarily funded by me, Paul Knaggs, and by the generous contributions of readers like you.
 Your donations keep us going and help us uphold the principles of independent journalism.
 Join us in our quest for truth, transparency, and accountability – donate today and be a part of our mission!